 The more pleasing the content, the more each touch empowers the next one to move the prospect down the buying funnel.
 But how does an 1,000-word blog post on changing a toilet flapper or fair fighting get sales for a plumber or couples’ counselor?

-Many ways: first it proves the authority and authenticity of the creator.
+First, it proves the authority and authenticity of the creator.
 The plumber not only knows exactly how to change a flapper, he or she is kind enough to share all the steps with a stranger.
 The counselor uses a few anecdotes in his or her blog post to demonstrate he or she has solved these problems once or a thousand times before.
 These reasons appeal to the reader/viewers rational mind, but in providing useful content, the professional has begun to build an emotional bond by giving away something for free.
 Finally, when using a friendly, approachable tone, these professionals have revealed themselves as approachable.
 The prospect may even feel they’re getting to know the professional.

 Creating meaningful, powerful content takes four key steps.

 Step 1: Know Your Ideal Prospect’s Primary Needs and Pain Points

 A couples’ counselor shouldn’t write about partners’ different ideas of the ideal vacation when the bigger problem is getting the husband to counseling in the first place.
 Companies must have a firm grasp of their ideal customers’ most pressing needs and hesitations about buying to deliver the content that:

 - solves their key problems,